6 Steps for a Successful Mobile App Launch

 Put simply, if you don’t have a solid understanding of who your audience is, you can’t target users properly with your launch strategy.
 Investing in market research will ensure that you have a steady foundation for the rest of your mobile app launch.

 Step Two: Define Your Positioning Statement

-After all of your market research is complete, you need to turn it into a deliverable by first, knowing your mobile app’s strengths and weaknesses and sharing your message with your internal team and key stakeholders.
+After all of your market research is complete, you need to turn it into a deliverable by knowing your product’s strengths and weaknesses and sharing your message with your internal team and key stakeholders.

-There are over 2.2 million apps in the App Store.
-If your app is going to be successful, you need to offer something unique and valuable so that users are enticed to download your app.
-After you have determined who it is that you’re targeting, you need to determine what makes your app better than your competitors.
+With nearly two-million apps in the App Store, you need to offer something unique and valuable that will attract potential users to download your app.
+After you’ve defined your target user, you need to determine what differentiates your app from competitors.
 This is called a Unique Value Proposition which describes why your product is valuable to your customer and why they should buy-in.
 With so many mobile apps on the market, you need to let your audience know why yours, in particular, is the most valuable.
 Your message will be drowned out if you simply describe what your app does.
 Instead, focus on why it’s different than any other product on the market.

-Further, you need to ensure that your internal team is on the same page with your messaging.
-Strong internal communications is an essential part of a mobile launch because if you aren’t able to communicate effectively to your internal team, you won’t be able to properly communicate your message to your external stakeholders and in turn, you won’t be able to the achieve the buy-in that you anticipated.
+Additionally, it’s imperative you ensure that your internal team is on the same page with your messaging understanding the intent behind your product.
+Strong internal communications is an essential part of a mobile launch because if you aren’t able to communicate effectively to your internal team, you won’t be able to properly communicate your message to your external stakeholders and in turn, won’t be able to achieve the anticipated buy-ins.

 Step Three: Define Your Success Criteria

 Success criteria outlines the benchmarks that your product will be compared against to judge if your app launch has been successful.
 To show stakeholders key information on your success or failure you need to first set some goals and define how they will be measured.
 Set your goals around active install rates, number of reviews, and average rating score, for example.
 If you want project success, you have to define what success looks like for your project.